maurges/every-rust-gui-library/notes.md

 I can set width to widgets, nice.
 It works weird though, setting width to a widget only works in horizontal box, not vertical.

+Alright, it seems I know enough about shit to do the todo.
+There's still one unclear thing about widget sums / widget replacing, but I'll get to it later.

+No wait, somethings are unclear.
+How do I handle text input?
+I'm looking at gtk::Text widget, and it can't emit a changed signal elm-like, but I also don't even see how I can access it's contents other way.
+Do I need to fuck around with buffers?

+Default text widget looks ugly.
+I don't think it looks like that in adwaita apps, so what's up here?
+Ok, let's fuck around.
+I am doing it right now, creating a buffer and printing it on button press.
+But instead I get the fucking name of the class.
+How the hell can I get the widget contents?

+Ok, thank fuck, I found it.
+So gtk crate splits the api into the class itself and then various Ext typeclasses.
+And for some reasons those exts don't show up in the apidocs, so you fucking can't find the methods of your object.
+I found it by browsing the gtk docs instead.
+Incidentally, the gtk docs are good, but why are they not completely hyperliked?
+Why are some direct mentions in the same list linked, but not others?
+And why is the search so shit?
+Admittedly, qt's search is also shit, so.

+Getting the fucking errors about set_root and other shit again.
+This time because I used an incorrect macro, and it didn't detect it.
+Eh ok.
+But actually I'm writing now to say that you can't fucking set a width to a label.
+What the shit is that?
+How am I supposed to layout stuff?

+So there are actually very few widgets I can set the size on.
+Well what now?

+I'm not going to use gtk file dialogues, they are shit.
+I don't doubt they are present though.

+I also can't find how do I manually toggle a checkbox.
+Or spawn it with a correct initial state.
+The gtk docs say there is a method `toggled` which might be related, but it's not documented!
+In the official gtk docs!
+What the shit is that.
+Fuck, it's also not exported in gtk4 as a member of CheckBox.
+So ok, fuck this shit, I'm not going to do it.

+Visibility works the same way as in qt, which is nice because I know what to do with it.
+Whew, so it seems it's done?
+Let me run the final tests.

+Oh right, I thought there is a bug with toggles setting the first only, but actually there is not.
+It's just that I toggled every of them twice except for the third which I toggled again, and that set that to false from true how it loaded.
+So it's ok, it's just that the view is incorrect and I have to fucking idea how to set it to be correct.

+Alright, I believe relm is done now.
+This was my first time trying gtk and my second time trying the elm architecture.
+Relm has a good thing with component encapsulation, that's done almost great except for the fucking amount of different kinds.
+I tried two and a half and it's already stupid.
+So it means I'm just scratching the surface with this app, there are a lot of stuff!
+I feel like with qml I've done most of the concepts with this app, for comparison.
+As for gtk, well I didn't dive too deep, but I already faced the documentation deficiencies and the bindings being lacking.
+Boxes are ok and the default widgets look nice, but without some styling this looks as bad as kas.
+It's bad how your components are not the same class as library components, which is a common problem for binding libraries.

+- Default widgets: enough, good looking
+- Creating simple widgets: no idea
+- Creating compound widgets: simple but not first-class
+- Layouting: simple, but sizing is obscure
+- Custom layouts: no idea
+- Reactivity: present, but you need to work for it
+- Setting up: simple, requires gtk4
+- Documentation: bad in rust, alright for gtk
+- Tutorial: present, good, very very long
+- Diving into source: didn't do
+- Overall: ok if really want to do gtk, otherwise ehh